Tuesday, February 1, 2011

 The movie is big, colorful and exciting.
 The look of it is fine and the costumes excellent.
 It is also probably the most accurate Wyatt movie historically, though liberties are taken here too, notably by showing the mass slaughter by Wyatt’s posse and the showdown between Doc and Ringo.
 Fair enough.
 This is drama, not history.

 Sam Elliott as Virgil and Bill Paxton as Morgan are very good.
 Kurt Russell is a solid Wyatt.
 The bad guys are well done too: I liked Powers Boothe as Curly Bill; Michael Biehn is excellent as the psychotic Ringo; and Stephen Lang as Ike is nasty too (and also captures the real-life cowardliness of Ike Clanton).
 Both Wyatt’s women were played by a Dana, the Delany one taking the honours as Josephine Marcus.
 Nice to see Harry Carey Jr. as Fred White.
 Robert Mitchum was to have played Old Man Clanton but sadly was injured and his part written out.
 He gets to speak the voiceover prologue and epilogue (in the prologue, note scenes from early Westerns such as The Great Train Robbery of 1903).

 The photography is very pleasant, by William A Fraker, and the Arizona scenery is ideal.

 We know Wyatt is good because the first time we see him he saves a horse from being beaten.
-It’s always a child or a horse.
+It’s always a child or an animal.
 Doc and Ringo have a conversation in Latin and Doc plays Chopin's Nocturne #19 in E minor, Opus 72 No. 1 on the saloon piano, as you doubtless spotted.